Zabrodje meteorite

 Zabrodje is an ordinary chondrite that fell through a roof of a house in the village of Zabroddzie, Stowbtsy District (then part of the Russian Empire, now Belarus) approximately two hours before dawn on 22 September 1893.

 Only one fragment was recovered.
-Initial studies of the meteorite were conducted by professor Romul Alexandrovitch von Prendel of the Odessa University.
+Initial studies of the meteorite were conducted by professor Romul Prendel of the Odessa University.
 He took 488 g for analysis; after his studies he deposited the remaining 300 g at the Odessa University.
 The main mass of 3155 g ended up at the Museum of Antiquities in Vilnius.

 The main mass of 2.6 kg is held at the Museum of Geology of Vilnius University.
 Other fragments are held: 300 g at the Odessa University, 81 g at the Russian Academy of Sciences, 30.7 g at the Geological Survey of Canada, 5 g at the Natural History Museum in Vienna, 4 g at the National Museum of Natural History in Paris, Field Museum of Natural History in Chicago, and Natural History Museum in Berlin, 3 g at the Natural History Museum in London, and others.